Coral-Protocol/software-testing-agents/README.md

    * How to use, run, or install the project (if documented)
    * Noteworthy implementation details or architecture
 6. **Summarize findings** and send the result back to the requester.
-7. Every 10 tool calls, the agent uses `recall_system_message` to re-read its own system prompt and stay on track.

 ---